PhamXuanKhoa/VGU_OpticalCharacterRecognition/README.md

 *   **Frontend Application**: Open your web browser and navigate to `http://localhost:5173`.
 *   **Backend API Documentation**: The backend API documentation is available at `http://localhost:8000/docs`.

+Note: refresh the page if you cant load the engines

 ### **Stopping the Application**

 To stop the application, run: